smatsushima1/documentation/vba.md

 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
-' 4) Create the new file name to include the path location, replace the '    extension with the date, "Backup", and extension
+' 4) Create the new file name to include the path location, replace the '    extension with the date, "Backup", and add back in the extension
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 file_name = ThisWorkbook.Name